gatsby-tv/provisioning/README.md

 ## Usage

+**Read through these files before deploying them.
+Leaving certain fields as is is a security vulnerability.**

 Ansible is used for creating the cluster and deploying the services and deployments to it.

 - Create a `hosts.ini` file to contain your nodes names and IPs for ansible to use for deployment. `host.ini.example` contains an example of what this should look like.